LukaBerkers/RayTracing/readme.txt

 ----------
 | Lights |
 ----------
+The ray tracer can correctly handle an arbitrary number of point lights and their shadows.
 A light source in the ray tracing scene is represented and defined by the "Light" class with Vector3 attributes "Location" and "Intensity".
 The Light class provides a constructor that takes the location and intensity of the light source as parameters.
 The Location field represents the position of the light source in 3D space.
 It is a Vector3 that specifies the coordinates of the light source.